zev-b/extra-curriculars/Udemy-Course/Patterns/divide&Conquer.md

-Dividing a data set into smaller chunks and then repeating a process with a subset of data
+### Dividing a data set into smaller chunks and then repeating a process with a subset of data.

 ```js
 function search(arr, val) {